Is Canopy Safe?

 Canopy is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Canopy is a yield aggregator on the Movement blockchain that automates liquidity deployment across Movement DeFi protocols and stacks rewards from multiple sources.
-Backed by $1.2M from Mechanism Capital and others, it aims to be the gateway to Movement DeFi.
-With $31M in TVL, it is an early-stage protocol on a new chain.
-The main risks are the immaturity of both Canopy itself and the Movement ecosystem it depends on.
+Acquired by Movement Network in May 2026, it is now integrated directly into the Move Industries ecosystem.
+With $2.4M in TVL, it is an early-stage protocol on a relatively new chain.
+The main risks are the governance of its new parent entity Move Industries (whose co-founder was fired for market manipulation in 2025), and the immaturity of the Movement ecosystem it depends on.

 TVL